High quality glasses for viewing a solar eclipse

 However, no one can view the entire solar eclipse or planetary transit without eye protection.
 You need that keep the harmful solar radiation out of your eyes while you see the magic of the solar flares and the corona that appear as the eclipse takes place.

-A pair of high density safe eclipse glasses which filters out more than 99 percent of visible light also allows you to view solar features like sunspots.
+A pair of high-density safe eclipse glasses that filters out more than 99 percent of visible light also allows you to view solar features like sunspots.

 Safe eclipse or solar viewing glasses filter out